 New listing created with the following id: 5d9ddadee415264e135ccec8

-Since you didn’t include a field named _id in the document, the MongoDB JavaScript (NodeJS) driver built one automatically.
-The document you create will have a different _id from the one indicated above.
+Since you didn’t include a field named _id in the document, the MongoDB JavaScript (Node.js) Driver added one automatically.
+The driver creates an _id value of type ObjectId whenever it is created automatically, which is a 12-byte value that is commonly represented as a 26-byte string.
+For example, ObjectId(“5d9ddadee415264e135ccec8”) is actually stored in the database using 12 bytes but represented here as a hexadecimal equivalent.
+Each document you create will have a different _id from the one indicated above.

 Create Multiple Documents

-Instead, you can use Collection’s insertMany() method. insertMany() will populate your collection with an array of documents.
+Instead, you can use the collection object’s insertMany() method.
+The insertMany() method will populate your collection with multiple documents by taking an array of objects as its first parameter.

-If an order is false, the documents will not be placed in the array’s specified order.
-Regardless of whether any of the other inserts fail, MongoDB will attempt to insert all of the documents in the specified array.
+If an order is false, the documents will not be inserted in the array’s specified order.
+The order doesn’t matter for retrieval purposes, but an unordered insert changes how errors are handled.
+MongoDB will attempt to insert all of the documents in the specified array even if one or more documents fail to insert.
 Ordered is set to true by default.

 Let’s construct a function that will generate several Airbnb listings.